decorative image for blog on the future of centos stream

 These CentOS Stream releases are derived from the previous Fedora release, with the initial CentOS Stream 9 release derived from Fedora 34.
 Fedora 35, 36, 37, 38, and beyond will then make their way into RHEL dot releases after they’re proven in the CentOS Stream 9 rolling releases.

 Red Hat has indeed held to their promise of focusing on CentOS Stream.
-In June 2023, they announced that as part of "furthering the evolution of CentOS Stream," they would would be cease publishing RHEL on git.centos.org and that CentOS Stream would be "the sole repository" for RHEL source code.
+In June 2023, they announced that as part of "furthering the evolution of CentOS Stream," they would cease publishing RHEL on git.centos.org and that CentOS Stream would be "the sole repository" for RHEL source code.

 Recommended >>How to Upgrade CentOS